How to Pay Off Credit Card Debt Fast

 Never pay just the minimum payment if you can help it.
 Putting in just a little more each month can drastically reduce the interest and payoff time.

 Payoff calculators like this one will give you a sense of reality.
 Play around with amounts to see how putting more toward your balance every month will mean paying less in interest charges over time.

-But even if you just put in an extra $50 a month toward the payment, it'd reduce the payoff time down to 43 months and shave $1,088 off of interest.
+But if you put just $50 more a month toward the payment, it'll reduce the payoff time to 43 months and shave $1,088 of interest.